Crimpdeq

 - Uses the Tindeq Progressor API

-⚠️ Warning: Some values come from the crane scale used in this project.
-If you use a different scale, those values may change.
+⚠️ Warning: Some values depend on the load cell used in this project.
+If you use a different load cell, those values may change.

 Book Contents